How Much Time Do You Have?

 But I read The Behavior Gap, by Carl Richards, and I loved it.
 It’s a personal finance book that doesn’t talk much about personal finance.
 It talks about you.

 I won’t give a chapter play-by-play or anything like that.
-If you want to grab an excerpt of the book, the introduction is available here.
 I just want to highlight a few points that stood out to me.

 Before I get to highlights though…I had the chance to interview Carl and that podcast is posted today, so make sure you check it out (iTunes, or here’s a direct link).
 He shares some killer insights into our (dumb, but normal) behavior when it comes to money.